sustech-topology/TopCap/Topology-enhanced neural network/README.md

 ## File Overview

-### 1. `Multiple_experiments_on_Topology_enhanced_neural_networks.py`
+### 1. `Multiple_experiments_on_topology_enhanced_neural_networks.py`
 This script is focused on performing multiple experiments for classifying audio consonants using topology-enhanced neural networks.
 Its main functionalities include:

 - **Data Preparation and Feature Extraction:**
-  - Reads a CSV file (e.g., `Sample_TIMIT_noise5_arr.csv`) containing pre-extracted topological features, MFCC features, and labels from the TIMIT dataset.
+  - Load audio files and constructs a file index for audio samples stored in designated "voiced" and "voiceless" folders, with an option to add noise.
-  - Constructs a file index for audio samples stored in designated "voiced" and "voiceless" folders.
+  - Extracts topological features from each audio file using time delay embedding and persistent homology.
-  - Extracts MFCC features from each audio file using Librosa, with an option to add noise.
+  - Extracts MFCC features from each audio file using Librosa.

 - **Custom Dataset and DataLoader:**
   A custom PyTorch `Dataset` (`ConsonantDataset`) and a collate function are defined to handle variable-length MFCC feature sequences along with corresponding topological features and labels.